jupyterlab-contrib/jupyter-videochat/docs/index.md

 # jupyter-videochat

-> Video Chat with JupyterHub peers (or the world) inside JupyterLab, powered by [Jitsi].
+> Video Chat with JupyterHub peers (or the world) inside JupyterLab or RetroLab, powered
+> by [Jitsi].

 ![jupyter-videochat screenshot][lab-screenshot]